-The Kelpies are a majestic pair of equine giants, which rise from an intersection of the Forth & Clyde Canal in an area of reclaimed parkland known as The Helix.
-Built on-site, the sculptures were completed on 27 November 2013 and quickly became as intrinsically Scottish as Edinburgh Castle, Irn-bru and West Highland White Terriers!
+The Kelpies are a magnificent pair of equine giants, which rise from an intersection of the Forth & Clyde Canal in an area of reclaimed parkland known as The Helix.
+Built on-site, the sculptures were completed on 27 November 2013 and immediately became as intrinsically Scottish as Edinburgh Castle, Irn-bru and West Highland White Terriers.

 Created by artist Andy Scott, each 30-metre high sculpture weighs 300 tonnes.
 They’re a tribute to the working horses which once toiled in this industrial heartland of Scotland – towing barges, pulling heavy loads and dragging farm machinery behind them.

 As we strolled towards the Kelpies, we passed a lovely area of wetland which had been reclaimed from wasteland.
-It was rich in plant and animal life, and it was hard to picture it having been anything other than a pretty and peaceful spot.
+It was rich in plant and animal life.
+It was hard to picture it having been anything other than a pretty and peaceful spot.
 We tried to creep past a sleeping swan but the boy was having none of it.
-He stopped to stare, absolutely transfixed – his wee tail wagging ten to the dozen.
+He stopped to stare, transfixed – his wee tail wagging ten to the dozen.

-A few months ago our guilty pleasure had been watching ‘Canal Journeys’ – a TV series following Prunella Scales of Fawlty Towers “Baaaaaaasil” fame, and her thespian hubby Timothy West, as they explored the canals of Britain and Europe.
-How rock n roll are we?!
-In our defence we chalked our viewing off as travel research, and combined it with a glass of wine or three!
+A few months ago our guilty pleasure had been watching ‘Canal Journeys’ – a TV series following Prunella Scales of Fawlty Towers “Baaaaaaasil” fame and her thespian hubby Timothy West.
+The series followed the pair as they explored the canals of Britain and Europe.
+How rock n roll are we?
+In our defence, we chalked our viewing off as travel research and usually combined it with a glass or two of wine.

 Sections of the stone foundation and defensive ditch can still be seen today.
-As you know I’m a die hard history geek.
+As you know, I’m a die hard history geek.
 I find Roman history fascinating, but having visited the awe inspiring ruins at Pompeii, Herculaneum and Rome I find Scotland’s Roman remains a tad underwhelming in comparison.
-That’s not to say they’re not worth visting – history’s history after all, and even by today’s modern building standards, the Antonine Wall is still a pretty impressive big ditch!
+That’s not to say they’re not worth visiting – history’s history after all and even by today’s modern building standards, the Antonine Wall is still a pretty impressive big ditch.

-Parking at the Falkirk Wheel, we couldn’t resist snapping a photo or two of the boy posing with the miniature kelpie sculptures in the car park.
-Despite being a fraction of the size of the originals, they loomed like giants next to the Wee White Dug.
+Parking at the Falkirk Wheel, we couldn’t resist snapping a photo or two of the boy posing with the miniature kelpies sculpture in the car park.
+Despite being a fraction of the size of the originals, they loomed like giants over the Wee White Dug.

 Before heading down to the Visitor Centre, we climbed uphill for a closer look at the aqueduct which carries boats to and from the Falkirk Wheel.
 I loved the big, looping arches above the water.
-I’m quite partial to a bit of symmetry – now that’s probably an understatement, as I have OCD for symmetry.
-I like symmetry – a lot.
-I see my OCD as a minor quirk, and remain eternally grateful that I didn’t get the obsessive house cleaning version!
+I’m quite partial to a bit of symmetry.

 The wheel celebrated its 15th birthday recently, yet it’s hard to believe that it’s still so young.
-Like The Kelpies it’s become one of Scotland’s most iconic symbols, which makes it seem like it’s been around forever.
-It’s an amazing feat of engineering, and is the only boat lift of its type in the World.
+Like The Kelpies, it’s become one of Scotland’s most iconic symbols, which makes it seem like it’s been around forever.
+It’s an extraordinary feat of engineering and is the only boat lift of its type in the World.
 Although it’s a popular tourist attraction, it has a practical purpose too – it links the Union and the Clyde Canals.

-As we were trying to decide where to go for lunch the sun made an unexpected appearance.
-The merest hint of sunshine made the on-site hot dog van impossible for us to resist.
+As we were trying to decide where to go for lunch the sun made an appearance.
+The merest hint of sunshine made the on-site hot dog van impossible to resist.
 We grabbed a picnic table with a view of the wheel and feasted on hot dogs, fries and Irn-bru.
 They even had soggy hot dog onions – yay.
 None of this crispy onion nonsense for me.
-Hot dog onions should always be served boiled, hot and soggy!
-Lunch hit the spot perfectly, despite the lack of soup.
+Hot dog onions should always be served boiled, hot and soggy.
+Lunch hit the spot perfectly.

-Our final visit of the day was to The Pineapple, which is located 10 miles north of Falkirk.
+Our final stop of the day was The Pineapple, which is located 10 miles north of Falkirk.

 The Pineapple is easily Scotland’s most bizarre building.
 Commissioned by the 4th Earl of Dunmore in 1761 the summerhouse must have raised some eyebrows when it was built.
 It’s not known for sure who the architect was, which could suggest he didn’t want the strange folly to become his legacy.